Cindy597/msan622/final-project/README.md

       For a random forest model , the VarImpPlot could change every time due to the random nature of bootstrapping.
 So set the seed and wait until a user wants to train a different tree.

-    * Got suggestion about putting all the sales on different days into the random forest data may not be valid since dresses that were sold more meant they were more popular, and thus would also have much higher rating compared to dresses that were not so good in sale.
+    * I got suggestion about putting all the sales on different days into the random forest data may not be valid since dresses that were sold more meant they were more popular, and thus would also have much higher rating compared to dresses that were not so good in sale.
-      Changes I made: Kicked out sales record from the random forest model, and only keep categorical variables, for example, price, seacon, size and so on in the Random forest model to see which variables are importance to predict whether a dress is recommended by other customers.
+      Changes I made: Kicked out sales record from the random forest model, and only keep categorical variables, for example, price, season, size and so on in the Random forest model to see which variables are importance to predict whether a dress is recommended by other customers.

 ## Challenges ##

-* One of the challenge parts for me is encode data properly before apply it directly into ggplot2.
+* One of the challenge I faced is how to encode the data properly before apply it directly into ggplot2.
 Since every plot has its own characteristic and requirements of the data, it is hard and time-consuming for me to make changes of the data before every plot.
 For example, even though small multiples and time series plot looks similar, but I need deal with the data independently for them since the data should be melt by different ID and based on different columns.
+* Another challenge is which model to explore and how to visualize the model.
+Since, I am most familiar with Random Forest, I decided to purse a random forest model and visualize the model by inputs.

 * If I have more time, I would like to implement deeper analysis as a data scientist.
 In addition to the Holt Winter time series analysis, I will build different time series models, for example, moving average, ARIME, and SRIMA models to compare their accuracy.
 Similarly, in addition to
 Random Forest model, I also can implement logistic regression or Naive Bayes model to make this shiny interface more professional for other data analyst or data scientist to use.
 In other aspect, I will spend more time to improve my plots and the interactivity.

-Overall,  in addition to the techniques I learned during this class, I also explored time series modeling and machine learning modeling possibilities in the shiny App.
+In addition to the techniques I learned during this class, I also explored time series modelling and machine learning modelling possibilities in the shiny App.
 I believe it is a great skill for me in my future study and work life.